interlock-studios/creva-backend/docs/operations/DEPLOYMENT_GUIDE.md

 # View all regional deployments
 make status

-# Check load balancer and zestai.app domain
+# Check load balancer and creva.app domain
 make status-lb

 # Test API in all regions